widmogrod/zf2-assetic-module/README.md

   </head>
 ```

-4. refresh site and have fun!
+4. Refresh site and have fun!

 ## Complex configuration example